Claims Manager, Insurance Salary

 Popular Skills for Claims Manager, Insurance

 Insurance Claims Managers who responded to the survey indicated only a few skills that they use on the job.
-Most notably, skills in Negotiation, People Management, Claim Handling, and Insurance are correlated to pay that is above average.
-Those listing Project Management as a skill should be prepared for drastically lower pay.
-Most people skilled in Claim Handling are similarly competent in People Management.
+Most notably, skills in People Management, Claim Handling, Negotiation, and Insurance are correlated to pay that is above average.
+Project Management, on the other hand, is typically associated with much lower pay.
+It is often found that people who know Claim Handling are also skilled in People Management.

 Pay by Experience Level for Claims Manager, Insurance